libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 * DONE: implement install() and handleInstall()
 * DONE: implement getInformation()
 * DONE: implement dispose()
+* Handle restore()
-* Handle purchase non-consumable product
+* Verify purchase cancellation.
 * Verify purchase authenticity
-* Handle restore()
 * Refactor and cleanup.
 * Integrate publish.gradle to android project to be able to publish to a maven repo.
 * test SNAPSHOT version